 5. Good understanding of recall or come when called

 There are many trainers out there, and each will train dogs differently.
-Who and what type of training you choose is up to you, but I believe a great place to start looking for a trainer is The Association of Pet Dog Trainers (www.apdt.com)
+Who and what type of training you choose is up to you, but I believe a great place to start looking for a trainer is The Association of Professional Dog Trainers (www.apdt.com)